Welcome To Nana's

 A hand showing individual folds instructing how to make a paper airplane out of green paper.
 Two finished planes sit next to it on a black and pink polka dotted background.

-Watch a video on How to Make a Paper Airplane
+Watch a Video on How to Make a Paper Plane

 YouTube video